Hello & welcome to all our Parents and Carers!

 School meals are provided by Kirklees Council Catering Department & cooked fresh every day in the school kitchen.

-Children have a choice of a school meal at £11.25 per week payable in advance by Monday morning, or to bring sandwiches and a drink from home.
+Children have a choice of a school meal at £11.75 per week payable in advance by Monday morning, using Parentpay online payments, or to bring sandwiches and a drink from home.
 Occasionally children would like to change from sandwiches to dinners and back again, this is can be done but you must inform the school office as the catering staff will need one week's notice to change from dinners to sandwiches.
 Menus are supplied by Kirklees Catering and sent home with the children.

 If your child brings sandwiches, you will need to provide a sandwich box, which is clearly named.
 As you can imagine, many lunch boxes are identical and neither the children nor the staff know which is which!
 Please try and ensure that your child has a healthy selection in their lunchbox as we actively encourage healthy eating in school.